-In this post, we take a look at the typical makeup brushes used for the eyes, lips and brows.
+In this post, we take a look at the makeup brushes used on the eyes, lips and brows.
 This includes brushes for blending eyeshadow, applying mascara, doing eyeliner and perfecting brows.
 We talk about the size and shape of the bristles that are typically found in each type of brush, as well as some tips for using.

 Purpose: To create a soft diffused edge to eyeshadow or anything else that you want to blend.
 Use this brush after eyeshadow application to blend, smudge and soften to create your desired eye makeup look.